Razakabdul-12/App/docs/articles/new-expensify/reports-and-expenses/Edit-Expense-Reports.md

 # Editing Expense Reports After Exporting to an Accounting System

-Admins can still retract closed reports even if they’ve already been exported to an accounting system such as QuickBooks or NetSuite.
+Admins can still retract closed reports even if they’ve already been exported to an accounting system such as QuickBooks or Xero.

 When you click **Undo close**, a warning modal will appear to let you know:
 - Reopening the report may cause **data mismatches** between Expensify and the accounting software.